Lake Nyos: Formation and geologic history

 Lake Nyos is located south of the dirt road from Wum, about 30 km to the west, to Nkambé in the east.
 Villages along the road in the vicinity of the lake include Cha, Nyos, Munji, Djingbe, and Subum.
 The lake is 50 km from the Nigerian border to the north, and lies on the northern slopes of the Massif du Mbam, drained by streams running north, then northwest, to the Katsina-Ala River in Nigeria which is part of the Benue River basin.

 Lake Nyos fills a roughly circular maar in the Oku Volcanic Field, an explosion crater caused when a lava flow interacted violently with groundwater.
 The maar is believed to have formed in an eruption a maximum of 12,000 years ago, and is 1,800 m (5,900 ft) across and 208 m (682 ft) deep.
 The area has been volcanically active for millions of years—after South America and Africa were split apart by plate tectonics about 110 million years ago, West Africa also experienced rifting, although to a lesser degree.
 The rift is known as the Mbéré Rift Valley, and crustal extension has allowed magma to reach the surface along a line extending through Cameroon.
 Mount Cameroon also lies on this fault line.
 Lake Nyos is surrounded by old lava flows and pyroclastic deposits.

 Although Nyos is situated within an extinct volcano, magma still exists beneath it.
 Approximately 80 km directly below the lake resides a pool of magma, which releases carbon dioxide and other gases; the gases then travel upward through the earth.
 The fumes then dissolve in the natural springs encircling the lake, ultimately rising to the surface of the water and leaching into the lake.
-But with advanced in technology now there are machinery placed at the bottom of the lake to remove the gases, so as to make the inhabitants of the area free from danger.
+But with advances in technology now there is machinery placed at the bottom of the lake to remove the gases, so as to make the inhabitants of the area free from danger.

 The lake waters are held in place by a natural dam composed of volcanic rock.
 At its narrowest point, the wall measures 40 m high and 45 m wide.